-This blog post is a quick tutorial on How to use Flex Pitch in Logic Pro X, including the steps you can take to easily edit the pitch and timing of your audio recordings.
+This blog post is a quick tutorial on How to use Flex Pitch in Logic Pro X (don’t confuse this with AutoTune in Logic Pro X), including the steps you can take to easily edit the pitch and timing of your audio recordings.

 If you’ve ever recorded a vocal track and felt that it’s “nearly there”, but not quite perfect pitch and needs tweaking in a few small areas, then Flex Pitch may be just what you need.